 At Charlton Primary School we are ambitious in our aims for the curriculum.
 We want every part of our school community- children, parents and members of staff to experience success.
 Our motto ‘From such a seed’ is complimented by our values and behaviours.

-At Charlton, it is our mission to deliver consistently excellent education that nurtures the whole child, enabling them to fulfil their potential, and that encourages aspiration in every child.
+At Charlton, it is our mission to deliver consistently excellent education that nurtures the whole child, enabling them to fulfil their potential, and encourages aspiration in every child.
 This is achieved through a broad, balanced and rich curriculum, with clearly defined coverage of knowledge, understanding and skills, that develop progressively through each year group, starting in the Early Years from Nursery to Year 6.

-Our school values: Be Happy, Be Kind, Be Responsible are well established and are embedded into the culture of our school.
+Our school values: Be Happy, Be Kind, Be Responsible are well established and breathe into every part of daily life.
 At times, our school values are explicitly referenced in lessons and at other times there are implicit references.
-They form the bedrock of positive relations between staff, pupils and the wider Charlton community.
+They form the bedrock of positive relations between staff, children and the wider Charlton community.
 On Fridays, they are the foundation of our whole school assembly, where children are regognised for demonstarting these within the school day.
 These are then celebrated by the school community.

 Term 3 Curriculum Overviews